Scribes (society): The Scribes Journal of Legal Writing

 In 1990, Scribes printed its first volume of The Scribes Journal of Legal Writing.
 The initial circulation was 3,000 copies; its editor in chief was Bryan Garner, then a young law-school professor at the University of Texas.
-Today, Garner is recognized as the preeminent authority on legal writing and language, and is a board member of Scribes.
+Today, Garner is recognized as the preeminent authority on legal writing and language.

 From 2001 through 2013, the editor in chief was Professor Joseph Kimble, who is widely known for his plain-language advocacy and his work restyling the Federal Rules of Civil Procedure and Evidence.
-Kimble is now a senior editor.
-Since 2013, Mark Cooney has served as editor in chief.
+From 2013 to 2022, Professor Mark Cooney served as editor in chief.
+The current editor in chief is Professor Megan E. Boyd.

-From Volume 9 through 15, printing and distribution was sponsored by Western Michigan University Cooley Law school.
-The Journal is now sponsored by Texas Tech University and, to a lesser extent, by private law firms.

 The Journal is widely read and cited.
 Its distribution exceeds 6,000 copies, and it has published articles by some of the best-known figures in legal writing, including Bryan Garner, Joseph Kimble, Charles Alan Wright, Judge Richard Posner, Lawrence M. Friedman, Richard Wydick, Reed Dickerson, Dean Darby Dickerson, Irving Younger, Steven Stark, Ken Adams, Ross Guberman, and Wayne Schiess.

 Volume 13 of the Scribes Journal featured the transcripts of interviews with justices of the United States Supreme Court.
 The interviews were conducted by Bryan Garner.